percona/proxysql-admin-tool/README.md

                                      to the client (instead of process substition).
                                      (default: process subsitution is used) --debug                            Enables additional debug logging.
-  --help                             Dispalys this help text.
+  --help                             Displays this help text.

 These options are the possible operations for proxysql-admin.
 One of the options below must be provided.